XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 **Warning:** This option will **Reconfigure your Server**.
 It runs the Ansible configuration software using all configuration variables that have been saved with the above button.

+### Reset Network Configuration

+**Warning:** This option will **Reconfigure your Server's Networking Setup**.
+It clears the current network parameters and re-applies network configuration variables that have been saved with the Save Configuration button.

-You should refresh your browser after running this.
+**Note:** The last two Actions may not be run at the same time.
+You should also refresh your browser after running either of them.